jbat100/sonosthesia-unity-demo-midi/README.md

 ## Sync and Transport

-MIDI clock, start, stop and continue messages can be used to synchronize Unity with a DAW.
+MIDI [Song Position Pointer](http://midi.teragonaudio.com/tech/midispec/ssp.htm), [Clock](http://midi.teragonaudio.com/tech/midispec/clock.htm), [Start](http://midi.teragonaudio.com/tech/midispec/start.htm), [Stop](http://midi.teragonaudio.com/tech/midispec/stop.htm) and [Continue](http://midi.teragonaudio.com/tech/midispec/continue.htm) messages can be used to synchronize Unity with a DAW.
 Bar, Beat and Sixteenth info is infered based on provided time signature.

 <p align="center">
   <img src="https://github.com/jbat100/sonosthesia-unity-demo-midi/assets/1318918/402aa1b2-4264-4a5a-9749-879fe2389ed7" width="75%"/>
 </p>

-### RtTransport
+Note the MIDI Sync functionality must be enabled in your DAW for the relevant MIDI output.
+In Ableton Live the [song](https://help.ableton.com/hc/en-us/articles/209071149-Synchronizing-Live-via-MIDI) MIDI clock type must be used.
+If unsure of the required settings of your particular DAW you can use applications like [MIDIMonitor](https://www.snoize.com/midimonitor/) to check that it is generating the required sync messages.

-### PackTransport
+### RtTransport and PackTransport

+Provide example transport tracking with two different MIDI backends.

 ### Known limitations